antonio-gabriele-rizzo/TechLab365-Microsoft-Intune-Administration-Portfolio/01-Creating-the-Intune-Lab-Environment/Creating-the-Intune-Lab-Environment.md

 For this laboratory, **Microsoft Intune Plan 1 Trial** was used.

-The trial provides everything required to build a practical Microsoft Intune laboratory and complete every exercise contained within this repository.
+The trial provides everything required to build a practical Microsoft Intune laboratory and complete every exercise in this repository.

 ---